tanhakabir/WW84-Python-Lessons/site/quiz.md

+# Wonder Woman 1984: Program your own personality quiz

-# The (Computer) Science Behind Wonder Woman’s Personality Quiz
+## The (computer) science behind Wonder Woman’s personality quiz
 Have you ever taken a personality quiz?
 You answer a series of multiple choice questions and find out things like...
 "What type of emoji are you?"

-Well, let's help make a new personality quiz for Wonder Woman 1984: ***What Wonder Woman Character are you?***
+Well, let's help make a new personality quiz for Wonder Woman 1984: ***Which Wonder Woman Character are you?***

 *No prior background in computer science or Python is assumed.*

 ## Let's get started
-Don't worry!
-You won't be making this personality quiz on your own!
-We'll use the powers of Visual Studio Code and Python to build the quiz!
+Don’t worry.
+You won’t be making this personality quiz on your own.
+We’ll use the powers of Visual Studio Code and Python to build the quiz.

 | Windows| Mac | Linux |
 | :---: | :---: | :---: |